 “I have done it several times.
 I have made my mistakes.
 I know exactly what a candidate feels like standing there on the stage and how stressful it is.
 I remember when Paolo Basso won in 2013 in Tokyo he said when he saw I was MC it relaxed him as he knew I would not be out to going to try and catch him out.”

 I had the privilege of seeing Basset in action at the last world finals that took place in the intense, packed atmosphere of the grand theatre in Mendoza in Argentina.
 An audience that was disappointed not to see their local hero, Paz Levinson, make it to the final three, was soon completely in the thrall of Basset as he introduced each of the finalists and put them through a series of tests all played out on the main stage like a series of scenes in a live play.
-This was drama to (nearly) match that Quarter-Final at Anfield some 38 years later.
+This was drama to (nearly) match that Quarter-Final at Anfield some 38 years earlier.

 Basset was meticulous.
 Carefully reading out each candidate’s instructions as clearly as possible.
 Always asking if they want him to repeat them.
 His attention to detail and professionalism would certainly inspire you to perform beyond expectations.
-“It is absolutely important to get it right and do it in a way that does not put any extra staff on the candidate.”
+“It is absolutely important to get it right and do it in a way that does not put any extra stress on the candidate.”